tvgirl90/polyai-react-components/README.md

 ## How to install

 ## Components
+### Container Heading
+put bloc of code and an example how to import and use it here.
+List all props and what they mean in a beautiful table

 ### Carousel
 put bloc of code and an example how to import and use it here.
 List all props and what they mean in a beautiful table